pizzaandcoffee/Geekbot.net/readme.md

 ## Technologies

-* DotNet Core 2
+* DotNet Core 3.1
-* Redis
+* PostgreSQL
 * Discord.net

 ## Running

-Make sure redis is running

-Run these commands

-* `dotnet restore`
-* `dotnet run`
+You can start geekbot with: `dotnet run`

-On your first run geekbot will ask for your bot token, everything else is taken care of.
+On your first run geekbot will ask for your bot token.

+You might need to pass some additional configuration (e.g. database credentials), these can be passed as commandline arguments.

-For a list of launch options use `dotnet run -h`
+For a list of commandline arguments use `dotnet run -- -h`

 ## Contributing